NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 • Eco-friendly means earth-friendly or not harmful to the environment.

-• The car uses petrol or diesel that is non-renewable.
-So it is not eco friendly
+• The car uses petrol or diesel which is non-renewable.
+So it is not eco-friendly

-• Dyes are synthetic chemical compounds so not eco friendly
+• Dyes are synthetic chemical compounds, so they are not eco-friendly

 • The wind is a renewable source of energy.
 So, using windmills to generate power for irrigation is an eco-friendly activity.